Clinical and Field Placements

 5. provide an additional opportunity to demonstrate expected performance after remediation

 Though infrequent, there are instances where remediation and additional opportunities are not appropriate.
-Such instances include issues of moral turpitude, crimes, jeopardizing wellbeing of another, etc.
+Such instances include, but are not limited to acts of moral turpitude, criminal convictions, and/or actions that recklessly jeopardize the wellbeing of another.

-If after being given additional support and remediation, the student does not meet the standards necessary to either (a) matriculate to the next level of practicum or field experience or (b) complete the practicum or field experience at a satisfactory level, she or he will be dismissed from the program.
-The dismissal recommendation is independent of any grades assigned for courses related to clinical placement and must be made as soon as feasible in order to allow an appeal to occur and be resolved prior to the time that any additional levels of clinical placement would begin.
-(NOTE: All appeals of program dismissal due to failure in clinical or field placement will be subject to this policy, rather than Op3.04-28 Grade Appeal and Academic Grievances.)
+If after being given additional support and remediation, the student does not meet the standards necessary to either (a) matriculate to the next level of practicum or field experience or (b) complete the practicum or field experience at a satisfactory level, the Academic Unit Leader will notify the student that they will be dismissed from the program.
+This dismissal is independent of any grades assigned for courses related to clinical placement and must be made as soon as feasible in order to allow an appeal to occur and be resolved prior to the time that any additional levels of clinical placement would begin.
+(NOTE: All appeals of program dismissal due to failure in clinical or field placement will be subject to this policy, rather than Op3.04-28 Course Grade Resolution and Appeal).